amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 **Conclusion**

-This approach only works when attempting to predict a binary outcome and won't work if predicting a continous variable.
-Also, it is a naive-based variable importance calcluator as it dosen't account for interactions between predictors.
-Yet, it is a fast way to size up a data set for supervised modeling and should handle very large dimensions.
+This approach only works when attempting to predict a binary outcome and won't work for continuous outcomes (such as linear regression models).
+Also, it is a naive-based variable importance calculator as it doesn't account for interactions between predictors.
+Yet, it is a fast way to size up data for any supervised modeling and should handle extremely large dimensions.
 Happy explorations!

 <BR><BR>
 <a id="sourcecode">Full source code (<a href='https://github.com/amunategui/' target='_blank'>also on GitHub</a>)</a>: